mrparkers/terraform-provider-keycloak/docs/resources/saml_identity_provider.md

 - `signing_certificate` - (Optional) Signing Certificate.
 - `signature_algorithm` - (Optional) Signing Algorithm.
 Defaults to empty.
 - `xml_sign_key_info_key_name_transformer` - (Optional) Sign Key Transformer.
 Defaults to empty.
+- `sync_mode` - (Optional) The default sync mode to use for all mappers attached to this identity provider.
+Can be once of `IMPORT`, `FORCE`, or `LEGACY`.
+- `gui_order` - (Optional) A number defining the order of this identity provider in the GUI.
+- `extra_config` - (Optional) A map of key/value pairs to add extra configuration to this identity provider.
+This can be used for custom oidc provider implementations, or to add configuration that is not yet supported by this Terraform provider.
+Use this attribute at your own risk, as custom attributes may conflict with top-level configuration attributes in future provider updates.

 ## Import